 The Intergovernmental Task Force on Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean (MIKT) has been convened by the CMS Secretariat in conjunction with the Secretariat of AEWA, the Raptors MOU Coordinating Unit and the African-Eurasian Migratory Landbirds Action Plan (AEMLAP) Working Group.
-It brings together governmental representatives of CMS Parties around the Mediterranean, including the European Union and other interested parties.
-Representatives from non-CMS Parties as well as relevant international organizations and networks are also part of MIKT as observers.
+It brings together governmental representatives of CMS Parties from the Mediterranean region, including European Union Member States, and other interested Parties.
+Representatives from non-CMS Parties as well as relevant international organizations and networks are also part of MIKT as observers..

-Following the adoption of the POW, two more meetings of MIKT were held, jointly with the Bern Convention Network of Special Focal Points (SFPs) on Eradication of Illegal Killing, Trapping and Trade in Wild Birds.
+From 2016 to 2021, four meetings of MIKT were held, since 2017 the meetings are held as joint meetings with the Bern Convention Network of Special Focal Points (SFPs) on Eradication of Illegal Killing, Trapping and Trade in Wild Birds.
+The key outcomes and documents produced and endorsed by MIKT to date are:

-The European Union was recognized as Champion Plus for their generous support and commitment towards addressing Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean for the period 2018 - 2023.
-This activity has been funded with the contribution granted by the European Commission under the Migratory Species Champion Programme and through the Global Public Goods and Challenges (GPGC Programme) Cooperation Agreements with UNEP.
+The European Union was recognized as Champion Plus for their generous support and commitment towards addressing Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean for the period 2015 - 2028.

 ||